andreamazz/AMScrollingNavbar/Demo/Pods/Nimble-Snapshots/README.md

 📷(view)
 📷(view, "some custom name")
 ```

+By default, this pod will put the reference images inside a `ReferenceImages`
+directory; we try to put this in a place that makes sense (inside your unit
+tests directory).
+If we can't figure it out, or if you want to use your own
+directory instead, call `setNimbleTestFolder()` with the name of the directory
+in your unit test's path that we should use.
+For example, if the tests are in
+`App/AppTesting/`, you can call it with `AppTesting`.

 If you have any questions or run into any trouble, feel free to open an issue
 on this repo.